JuliaDataScience/JuliaDataScience/contents/dataframes_transform.md

 sco(s; process=without_caption_label)
 ```

-With this, we can add a column saying whether someone was approved by the criterion that all of their grades were above 5.5:
+With this, we can add a column saying whether someone was approved by the criterion that one of their grades was above 5.5:

 ```jl
 s = """